syncfusion-content/blazor-docs/blazor/diagram/group.md

 ## Interact with the node group

 You can edit the node group and its children at runtime.
-You can interact with the nodegroup as like the node interaction like resize, rotate and drag.
+You can interact with the node group similar to node interactions like resize, rotate, and drag.
 For more information about node interaction, refer to [Interaction](https://blazor.syncfusion.com/documentation/diagram/nodes/interaction).

 ### Selecting a NodeGroup